 What It Does

-What that yellow light does is cut down on the number of flying insects flying around it or hanging on the wall under it or the screen in your screen door.
-Ever noticed how many of those you have when you have a regular light bulb in your porch light?
+Yellow light cuts down on the number of flying insects flying around it or hanging on the wall under it or the screen door.
+Have you ever noticed how many insects are around when you have a regular light bulb in your porch light?

 Does It Work?

 In a word, yes.
 Installing a yellow light bulb in your porch light, or in any outdoor fixture, will cut down the number of insects around it so much that you may think it’s totally eliminated them.
 It hasn’t.
 You’ll still have bugs, and they’ll still check it out.
-The difference is that they’ll then go on their way instead of hanging around.
+The difference is that they’ll move along instead of hanging around.

 How Does It Work?